Skip to content

 Science Classroom Posters

-The Smithsonian Science Education Center (SSEC) is dedicated to making K–12 STEM learning more accessible and inclusive so all students can see themselves in science.
+The Smithsonian Science Education Center (SSEC) is dedicated to ensuring all students are included in STEM opportunities and recognize themselves in STEM.

 One way the SSEC achieves its goals is by developing exemplary standards-aligned curricula, including the comprehensive, research-based Smithsonian Science for the Classroom™ program for grades K–5 and Science and Technology Concepts™ Middle School (STCMS™) program.